nightscout/nightscout.github.io/docs/vendors/raspberry-pi/raspberry-pi.md

 I've created a script for you that'll automatically update the OS and download Docker for you.
 It'll also download another script that you'll use to configure your Nightscout instance later on.

-You'll be using Docker to automatically download and install Nightscout and all it's dependencies.
+You'll be using Docker to automatically download and install Nightscout and all its dependencies.
 Don't want to make this too technical, but you can think of Docker as a computer inside a computer.
 Basically, a virtual machine.
 (For the mega nerds out there, yes I know docker containers are not comparable to virtual machines, something something they share a kernel, whatever.)
 Docker calls these virtual machines "Containers".
 You'll see that I refer to them as "Docker Containers / Containers" most of the time later on in this post.

 Long story short, Docker allows for an easy install of Nightscout.
 When you deploy the Docker container, Docker does all the work of automatically installing / setting up Nightscout for you!
 The hardest part of this whole Nightscout set up is really installing docker and getting it running.
 To make things easy I've provided a script that will download Docker for you.